GuyARoss/orva-mirror/readme.md

 > Managed with [easy mono mirror](https://github.com/GuyARoss/easy-mono-mirror)

 ### What is project orva?
-Orva is a "digital assistant" that features an extremely modular system for handling dynamic speech, custom skills (with dynamic inferring), memorization, and more.
+Orva is a "digital assistant" that features an extreamly modular system for handling dynamic speech, custom skills (with dynamic inferring), memorization, and more.

 ## Usage
 ### Web Interface
-To connect to the "offical" core web-app located [here](https://github.com/project-orva/core-webapp).
+To connect to the "offical" core web-app located [here](https://github.com/project-orva/core-web-app).
 First clone down the web app, follow the usage instructions for installation, then input your core-web-proxy url upon startup.
-### SDK (Javascript)
-Current SDK is only available for javascript, and includes the following.
-- Skill creation & registration framework.
-- GRPC client to core service (for creating interfaces).
-- GPPC client to profile service .
-- Server side persitance utilities.